MarceloNunes/spotify-api-reactjs/README.md

 The artist search page is implemented on [artistsSearchPage.component.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/components/artists/artistsSearchPage.component.js).
 This page presents an input box for the keywords.
 The search is started when the user types at least two characters and updates as the user types.

-> TODO: improve syncrhonization on the *"update as you type"* feature
+> TODO: improve synchronization on the *"update as you type"* feature

 Each updates triggers a selector that performs the communication with the API using the `axios` module ([artists.selector.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/selectors/artists.selector.js)).
 The API response is dispatched to the appropriate reducer who filters only the information that is needed for the application ([artists.reducer.js](https://github.com/MarceloNunes/spotify-api-reactjs/blob/master/src/reducers/artists.reducer.js)).
 The items of the reduced list of artists contain the following fields: